InterviewGateway/interview_preparation/readme.md

 - **Can I reschedule the test?** Yes, please contact HR Team (<Jeremy.Gregory@gatewaycasinos.ca>) at least two business days before your scheduled test.
 We may not be able to accommodate last-minute changes, especially during non-office hours.
-Once the test is sent, we won’t reschedule it.